SIDE-IMPACT COLLISION WITH BACK & NECK INJURIES SETTLES FOR $8,500

 Treatment and Medical Expenses

-AZ Spine Disc and Sport treated F.R. with chiropractic manipulative treatment with therapeutic modalities such as chiropractic manipulations, hot/ice packs, myofascial release, electric muscle stimulation, massage, trigger point therapy and therapeutic exercises.
+AZ Spine Disc and Sport treated F.R.’s soft tissue injuries from the auto accident with chiropractic manipulative treatment with therapeutic modalities such as chiropractic manipulations, hot/ice packs, myofascial release, electric muscle stimulation, massage, trigger point therapy and therapeutic exercises.
 F.R. treated with AZ Spine Disc and Sport for a total of 12 visits over five weeks.

 F.R.’s medical bills totaled $2,112.50.